 3. Get your Home and Yard Dog Safe and Prepare a Spare Room for him

-- No breakable items are in reach of the curious dog.
+- No breakable object is within reach of the curious dog.

 - No windows are open.

-- No chemicals or toxic compounds are in reach.
+- No chemicals or toxic compounds are within reach.

 - The trash can is unshakable: consider the weight and height of the can.